Cloned SSD Won't Boot? Make Cloned SSD Bootable [5 Ways]

 Step 1.
 Restart the PC.
 When the startup screen appears, constantly press F2/F12/DEL to enter BIOS.

 Step 2.
-Next, use the arrow key to choose the Boot tap and select the cloned SSD as the first boot option.
+Use the arrow key to select the Boot tap and choose the cloned SSD as the first boot option.

 Step 3.
 Press F10 to save and exit BIOS.
 And restart your computer.

-Note that, if your original boot disk is MBR, you'll need to set the partition active to make the SSD bootable after clone.
-And you can fix this issue in the next Method.
+If your original boot disk is MBR, you'll need to set the partition active on the SSD after cloning to make it bootable.
+This can be done in a subsequent step.

 Method 3.
 Set System Partition as an Active Partition